Dot grid

 Best for: Google Workspace environments, value workloads, bulk document parsing, GCP-native data pipelines

 Gemini 3.1 Pro sits at $2.00 input / $12.00 output per million tokens, roughly 60% cheaper than Claude Opus at the input tier.
 For teams using Google Sheets as their primary financial modeling environment, Gemini connects natively to Sheets, Drive, Docs, and BigQuery without additional middleware.
 On independent benchmarks, it scores competitively with Claude Sonnet and GPT-5.4 on reasoning tasks, performing well above its price tier.
-For mid-tier reasoning tasks where Claude Opus is overkill and cost matters, Gemini 3.1 Pro is the default value choice.
+For mid-tier reasoning tasks where a premium Claude tier is overkill and cost matters, Gemini 3.1 Pro is the default value choice.

 Key strengths:

-- Frontier-tier reasoning at value pricing ($2.00/$12.00 per million tokens)
+• Frontier-tier reasoning at value pricing ($2.00/$12.00 per million tokens)

-- Native integration with Google Workspace (Sheets, Drive, Docs), BigQuery, and GCP
+• Native integration with Google Workspace (Sheets, Drive, Docs), BigQuery, and GCP

-- 1M token context window; long-context pricing at $4.00/$18.00 above 200K tokens
+• 1M token context window; long-context pricing at $4.00/$18.00 above 200K tokens

-- Strong performance on coding and structured analytical tasks
+• Strong performance on coding and structured analytical tasks

-- Best-fit default for GCP-native data pipeline and automation work
+• Best-fit default for GCP-native data pipeline and automation work

 How it differs: Gemini earns its position through the combination of value pricing and Workspace integration.
 For teams on Google infrastructure, it is the obvious first choice for bulk workloads (document parsing, automated reporting, data classification) where paying Opus or GPT-5.5 rates would be economically irrational.
-For complex, multi-step reasoning where output quality is the primary constraint, Claude Opus or GPT-5.5 typically edge ahead.
+For complex, multi-step reasoning where output quality is the primary constraint, Claude Fable 5 or GPT-5.5 typically edge ahead.

 Limitations to watch: The long-context pricing cliff is real.
 Prompts exceeding 200K tokens reprice entirely at $4.00/$18.00 per million; that applies to every token in the request, not just the overflow.
 Finance teams working with very large GL extracts or extensive document packages should validate their typical token usage before assuming standard pricing applies.
 Google Workspace integration is strongest for teams already on that stack; it provides less value in Microsoft 365 environments.

 Pricing: $2.00 input / $12.00 output per million tokens (below 200K tokens); $4.00/$18.00 above 200K.
 Note that Google launched Gemini 3.5 Flash on May 19, 2026 at $1.50/$9.00, a newer model that outperforms Gemini 3.1 Pro on several coding benchmarks at 25% lower cost.
+A Gemini 3.5 Pro has been announced as coming soon but had not shipped as of early July 2026.
 Verify current model lineup and rates at Google's pricing page.

 How does Microsoft Copilot compare for FP&A?